sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

      ![](../Images/module4/lab12/main-1.png)

 1. Sign in with your admin credentials.
-    1. In the Sign in window, enter the user credentials provided in the environment details page.  then select **Next**.
+    1. In the Sign in window, Get the user credentials provided in the environment details page and paste the value in the username section and then select **Next**.

      ![](../Images/module4/lab11/1-1.png)